-1. PFC CSKA Sofia ("CSKA Sofia" or the "Appellant") is a professional football club, with its registered seat in Sofia, Bulgaria.
-CSKA Sofia is affiliated to the Football Federation of

-Bulgaria, which is, in turn, a member of the Fédération Internationale de Football Association (FIFA).

-2. Mr David Bernardo Tengarrinha (the "Player" or the "Respondent") is a professional football player of Portuguese nationality.
+- 1. PFC CSKA Sofia ("CSKA Sofia" or the "Appellant") is a football club, with its registered seat in Sofia, Bulgaria.
+CSKA Sofia is affiliated to the Football Federation of Bulgaria, which is, in turn, a member of the Fédération Internationale de Football Association (FIFA). - 2.
+Mr Nilson Antonio De Veiga Barros (the "Player" or the "First Respondent") is a professional football player of Portuguese nationality. - 3.
+The Fédération Internationale de Football Association ("FIFA" or the "Second Respondent") is the world governing body of football.
+It exercises regulatory, supervisory and disciplinary functions over national associations, clubs, officials and players, worldwide.
+FIFA is an association incorporated under Swiss law and has its headquarters in Zurich, Switzerland.